thibautdavoult/portfolio/README.md

-# Default starter for Gridsome

-This is the project you get when you run `gridsome create new-project`.

-### 1. Install Gridsome CLI tool if you don't have

-`npm install --global @gridsome/cli`

-### 2. Create a Gridsome project

-1. `gridsome create my-gridsome-site` to install default starter
-2. `cd my-gridsome-site` to open the folder
+Personal website and blog.

+# How to dev

-3. `gridsome develop` to start a local dev server at `http://localhost:8080`
+1. `gridsome develop` to start a local dev server at `http://localhost:8080`
-4. Happy coding 🎉🙌
+2. Happy coding 🎉🙌

+# How to deploy

+- Push to master branch (auto deploys to Netlify)
+- Push to other branch and either preview or deploy from branch from Netlify

+# Link and other resources

+Base used for styling: https://github.com/gridsome/gridsome-starter-blog Switched Sss for Stylus
+Removed tagging/categories (for now)